Loxodromia/Local_LLM/README.md

 Test in VSCode’s Bash terminal:
 `ollama serve `

 2. If there is a multiple usage error: `Error: listen tcp 127.0.0.1:11434: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted`
 * Close the Ollama window and if still happening, open the Task Manager and close any ollama processes.
 Then restart VSCode and try again.

-# Dependencies

-1. Install Tesseract for OCR: ` https://github.com/UB-Mannheim/tesseract/wiki `
-Run the installer.
-By default, it installs to C:\Program Files\Tesseract-OCR.
-Otherwise, adjust the path in ` fileprocessing.py ` # Dependencies
-Verify installation by opening a Command Prompt and running:

-` tesseract --version `

-You should see the Tesseract version (e.g., tesseract v5.3.4).

-2. Install Poppler for pdf 2 image: ` https://stackoverflow.com/questions/53481088/poppler-in-path-for-pdf2image `
-Meaning, download it and unzip in a location whose path you'll enter in ` fileprocessing.py ` # Dependencies